Accurate Models of NVIDIA Tensor Cores: Introduction

 \subsection{Contributions}

-In this work, we reapply the generalized test vectors proposed in our earlier study~\cite{khmi25} to determine the numerical features of NVIDIA’s V100, A2, A30, A100, H100, H200, L40S, Ada RTX 1000, and B200 tensor cores across all supported input and output precisions.
-Unlike prior analyses in~\cite{hibr19, fhmp21, llfs24, vlpg25, khmi25}, we extend the investigation to include the two 8-bit floating-point formats available on the L40S, Ada RTX 1000, H100, H200, and B200 GPUs.
+In this work, we reapply the generalized test vectors proposed in our earlier study~\cite{khmi25} to determine the numerical features of NVIDIA’s V100, A2, A30, A40, A100, H100, H200, L40S, Ada RTX 1000, RTX PRO 6000 and B200 tensor cores across all supported input and output precisions---40 models in total.
+The GPU devices we target, along with their corresponding architectures and streaming multiprocessor (SM) compute capabilities, are summarized in Table~\ref{table:gpus}.
+Unlike prior analyses \cite{hibr19, fhmp21, llfs24, vlpg25, khmi25}, we extend the investigation to include the two 8-bit floating-point formats available on the L40S, Ada RTX 1000, H100, H200, RTX PRO 6000, and B200 GPUs.
 Based on the identified features, we develop MATLAB-based software models of tensor cores for the aforementioned GPUs, for increasing the productivity and accessibility to tensor cores by mixed-precision algorithm developers and numerical analysts.
-Features that we cannot find initially are identified by comparing the outputs of the emulated models against actual GPU results, and subsequently verified using targeted test vectors.
-This iterative approach aims to refine the \textsc{Matlab} models to an acceptable level of accuracy.
+Features that we cannot find initially are identified by comparing the outputs of the emulated models against results from nine GPUs, and subsequently verified using targeted test vectors.
+This iterative approach refines the MATLAB models to a higher level of accuracy than before.

-In addition, our \textsc{Matlab} toolbox provides a customizable tensor core model that allows users to diverge from one of the GPU tensor core models by customizing the precision and rounding behaviour.
+In addition, our MATLAB toolbox provides a customizable tensor core model that allows users to diverge from one of the GPU tensor core models by customizing the precision and rounding behaviour.
 The models are developed by combining fixed-point arithmetic with the custom floating-point format simulator CPFloat~\cite{fami23}.
+We also demonstrate the use of the models for the emulation of high-precision matrix multiplication of arbitrary-sized dense matrices via tensor cores~\cite{mclp18, pili21, ooyo22, mami25}.